by-jp/www.byjp.me/content/notes/twitter/22208931/index.md

 - imported
 - from-twitter
 ---
-off to Marrakech by overnight train soon - woop woop\!
+off to Marrakech by overnight train soon - woop woop!
 Email me your addresses if you want postcards :P